zabbix/zabbix/templates/app/kubernetes_http/kubernetes_state_http/README.md

 Template `Kubernetes cluster state by HTTP` — collects metrics by HTTP agent from kube-state-metrics endpoint and Kubernetes API.

+Don't forget change macros {$KUBE.API.ENDPOINT.URL} and {$KUBE.API.TOKEN}.
+Also, see the Macros section for a list of macros used to set trigger values.
+*NOTE.* Some metrics may not be collected depending on your Kubernetes version and configuration.

 This template was tested on: